ibm-cloud-docs/cloud-databases/reference-responsibilities.md

 ## Disaster recovery
 {: #disaster-recovery-responsibilities}

-For new hosting models, restore and read replicas are currently available through the CLI, TF, and API.
+For new hosting models, PITR is currently available through the CLI, API, and Terraform.
 {: note}

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |